lowderchris/setup-OS/README.md

 ## SSH

 Using SSH is one of the main ways I get around from the various computer systems I work with each day.
 After a few hundred times of entering usernames and passwords manually, this got to be a bit of a pain.
 There are two ways to simplify this process.
-The first is to create a configuration file in ~/.ssh/config that will store shortcuts to full server paths and usernames.
+The first is to create a configuration file in the location ~/.ssh/config that will store shortcuts to full server paths and usernames.
 Each server will have an entry,

 	Host shortname
 	HostName actual.long.path.to.server.edu.com.biz